 The main body of the solar dryer was composed of the frames, insulation material, the walls and the support tray.
 The frames of the body should be lightweight (easy to transport and setup), long lasting, high corrosion resistance and able to occupy the loads.
 Among the best materials for the frames is the aluminium or alloy.
 Aluminum is one of the lightest engineering metals, having strength to weight ratio superior to steel.
-Lightweight is perhaps aluminum's best known characteristic and with a density of 2.7x 10 kg/m is approximately 35% that of steel.
+Lightweight is perhaps aluminum's best known characteristic and with a density of 2.7x 103 kg/m3 is approximately 35% that of steel.
 The major advantages of using aluminum are tied directly to its remarkable properties.
 When the surface of aluminum metal is exposed to air, a protective oxide coating will be formed.
-This oxide layer is corrosion resistant and aluminum is that by weight, the conductivity of aluminum is around twice that of copper.
+This oxide layer is corrosion resistant and aluminum is an excellent conductor of both heat and electricity.
+The great advantage of aluminum is that by weight, the conductivity of aluminum is around twice that of copper.